trpc-group/trpc-cpp/docs/en/server_guide.md

 ## Provide the corresponding framework configuration file

-As a server, the framework configuration file needs to provide configurations for both the 'global' and 'server' sections.
-The 'plugins' section should be configured based on the plugins being used.
+As a server, the framework configuration file needs to provide configurations for both the `global` and `server` sections.
+The `plugins` section should be configured based on the plugins being used.

-Here is an example configuration for using the fiber m:n coroutine runtime:
+Here is an example configuration for using the fiber M:N coroutine runtime:

 ```yaml
 global: